 Our services are flexible, so please contact us to discuss your needs.

 - Anti-corruption strategy development.
-Examples of our work in this area include our support to the SDC’s development of new strategic anti-corruption guidelines, our contribution to the development of Malawi’s 2019 National Anti-Corruption Strategy II, and our work with the Swiss Embassy in North Macedonia to identify new anti-corruption interventions supporting local democratic governance.
+Examples of our work in this area include our support to the development of SDC’s new strategic anti-corruption guidelines, our contribution to the development of Malawi’s 2019 National Anti-Corruption Strategy II, and our work with the several Swiss cooperation offices to identify entry points for interventions supporting anti-corruption and local democratic governance.

 - Do you offer training courses?